BxCppDev/Bayeux/source/bxdatatools/examples/serializable/README.rst

 Quick start
 ===========

-1. Build, install and setup the datatools library
+1. Build, install and setup the Bayeux library
 2. Make a copy of the example directory::

       shell> cp -a $(bxquery --exampledir)/datatools/examples/serializable /tmp/datatools_ex_serializable